GGHOSTRADER/ML_econ/README.md

 # Volatility Forecasting with Transformers for Deep RL Intraday Trading in ES Futures
-by Guillermo Alfonso Medrano Sanchez \ 高文昊
+By Guillermo Alfonso Medrano Sanchez \ 高文昊

 Machine Learning and Econometrics